-The Preliminary Education Specialist Program has been developed in compliance with the changes required by the Commission on Teacher Credentialing (CTC).
-Candidates will be admitted to this program beginning in the Winter quarter 2011.
+The Preliminary Education Specialist credential program is accredited by the Commission on Teacher Credentialing (CTC).
 According to the CTC, candidates completing the Preliminary Education Specialist credential in Moderate/Severe Disabilities are authorized to conduct assessments, provide instruction, and special education related services to individuals with a primary disability of autism, moderate/severe/profound mental retardation, deaf-blind, emotional disturbance, and multiple disabilities in kindergarten, grades 1 through 12 to age 22, and classes organized for adults.
 The program also meets state standards authorizing instruction to English learners to develop English language skills including reading.

 Admission to the Program